$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Proof of Theorem .

-We briefly recall why~$M$ and~$*M$ are orientation-preserving homotopy equivalent rel.\ boundary.
+We recall that~$M$ and~$*M$ are orientation-preserving homotopy equivalent rel.\ boundary.
 This will ensure that their automorphism invariants agree.
-The argument is due to Stong~\cite[Section~2]{StongUniqueness}.
+The argument is due to Stong~\cite[Section~2]{StongUniqueness}, and a proof can also be found in \cite[Lemma~5.7]{KPR-counterexamples}.

-\begin{proposition} If~$M$ is a topological~$4$-manifold with boundary, good fundamental group~$\pi$ and whose universal cover has nontrivial second Stiefel-Whitney class, then~$M$ is orientation-preserving homotopy equivalent rel.\ boundary to its star partner~$*M$. \end{proposition} \begin{proof} Set once again~$W:=M \# * \C P^2$ and use~$\alpha$ and~$\alpha'$ to denote spheres whose homotopy classes generate~$\pi_2(\C P^2)$ and~$\pi_2(*\C P^2)$.
-As we explained above, there exists a homeomorphism
+\begin{proposition} If~$M$ is a topological~$4$-manifold with boundary, good fundamental group~$\pi$ and whose universal cover has nontrivial second Stiefel-Whitney class, then~$M$ is orientation-preserving homotopy equivalent rel.\ boundary to its star partner~$*M$. \end{proposition}